facebook twitter Pintrest Youtube Google Bing

 • Arranging transportation for road, sea, rail with a carrier, on behalf of the shipper consignee, or freight forwarders

-• Bring together owners to shipping lines and shipping lines to owners.
+• Bringing together owners to shipping lines and shipping lines to owners.

-• Outsource activities pertaining to transport and insurance
+• Outsourcing activities pertaining to transport and insurance

 Freight Forwarder Responsibilities